-The camera is an
+The camera is an instrument that teaches people

-how to see
+how to see without a camera.

 Women’s art defies categorization.
 It ranges from sweet to savage, peaceful to explosive, nostalgic to prophetic, revealing to enraging.
-What’s distinctive about women’s art is the same thing that is distinctive about women artists themselves: their stories, their voices, and their perspectives on the world.
+What’s distinctive about women’s art is the same thing that is distinctive about women artists themselves: their stories, their voices, their perspectives on the world.

 The importance of women's art lies in its impetus and its impact.